 Books

-• You can read about the Primeros Lectores series and the Jovenes Lectores series.• For chapter books in Spanish, here's what I recommend.
+• For chapter books in Spanish, here's what I recommend.

 • ISSUU - I am so very grateful to Lori Langer de Ramirez from Mis Cositas for sharing this site!
 ISSUU is a self-publishing site where many Spanish writers and illustrators have added their work.
 Here are a few of my favorites: La Gallina Cocorina, La luz de tu corazón, and Versos que el viento arrastra.